Find and compare cheap insurance quotes for Canadians

 1,200,000

-Insurance comes in many forms, but they all essentially boil down to the same thing.
-You make regular ongoing payments to protect you against any risks you may encounter in the world.
+Insurance comes in many forms, but they all boil down to the same thing.
+You make regular ongoing payments to protect yourself against any risks you may encounter in the world.

-Your payments go to an underwriter, generally any financial institution - be it a bank, an insurance provider, or an investment house who guarantees a payout to you, or your beneficiary, in case of financial or personal loss.
-You pay the underwriters to accept the risk; they payout if a risk becomes a reality.
+Your payments go to an underwriter, generally at any financial institution - be it a bank, an insurance provider, or an investment house that guarantees a payout to you, or your beneficiary, in case of financial or personal loss.
+You pay the underwriters to accept the risk; they pay out if the risk becomes a reality.

 Car insurance